kiali/kiali/kiali_internal_api.md

 ### <span id="istio-config-list"></span> IstioConfigList

+> IstioConfigList istioConfigList
-> This type is used for returning a response of IstioConfigList
+This type is used for returning a response of IstioConfigList